The power amplifier build part 4, power supplies

 My HP8640 died!

-813 grounded grid amplifier
+813 grounded grid linear amplifier

 ARC-5 receiver power supply, an in depth look.